Skip to content

 Usage

-In each new Python session, you need to load the packages:
+In each new Python session, you need to load the packages as follows:

 from juliacall import Main as jl